Diagnosis

 Lifestyle and home remedies

 Good footwear can ease foot pain.
 Wear low-heeled shoes with a big toe box made of material that has some give to it.
 Make sure there's a half-inch (1.27 centimeters) of space between your longest toe and the inside tip of the shoe.
-Having enough space for your toes will help relieve pressure and pain.
+Having enough space for your toes can help relieve pressure and pain.

 Preparing for your appointment